Rangashai/excelrassignment/README.md

 Hello,
-      These are some of my assignments.
-I hope you will get some insights of it
+      I'm Sree Ranga Sai.These are 18 assignments of excelr I hope you would get some insight of it